-A scheduled check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the less-popular winter months, now is the best time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.
+A scheduled check-up for your furnace is probably at the bottom of your to-do list.
+However, as we approach the less-popular winter months, now is the ideal time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.

 .
-Just like most mechanical equipment, the life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-Also, regular cleanings can help pinpoint concerns before they become big problems and you end up breaking into your piggybank for emergency rates on a cold winter night.
-Plus, because furnaces burn fuel to heat things up, it’s important to take a look at all the various components to ensure there aren’t any splits or leaks that could impact the safety of your family.
-Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.
+Just like most mechanical equipment, the life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
+Also, regular cleanings can help pinpoint issues before they become big problems and you end up breaking into your piggybank for emergency rates on a cold winter night.
+Additionally, because furnaces burn fuel to heat things up, it’s important to take a look at all the various pieces to ensure there aren’t any splits or leaks that could impact the safety of your family.
+Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require routine system maintenance to stay valid, so skipping your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your furnace does ever malfunction in the middle of extreme temperatures.
-Always get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from Rob's Albertan Service Experts.
+Most manufacturers’ warranties call for routine system maintenance to stay valid, so skipping your tune-ups can sometimes result in losing your heating or AC system warranty, which can be major money if your furnace does ever breakdown in the middle of extreme temperatures.
+Always get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Rob's Albertan .

 What can I do to troubleshoot my furnace before calling a tech for service?